-The Coronavirus Business Interruption Loan Scheme (CBILS) provides financial support to UK SMEs that have experienced disruption as a result of the Covid-19 outbreak, but until recently it was not easily accessible for fast-growth firms.
+The Coronavirus Business Interruption Loan Scheme (CBILS), which closes for applications on 31 March 2021, provides financial support to UK SMEs that have experienced disruption as a result of the Covid-19 outbreak, but until recently it was not easily accessible for fast-growth firms.

 On Thursday 16 July, the British Business Bank changed its guidance for the CBILS programme following amendments to EU State Aid Law.
 From 30 July 2020, businesses with fewer than 50 employees and less than £9m turnover will not need to pass the “undertaking in difficulty” test.

 The test required UK SMEs to have lost less than half of their subscribed share capital, as of the end of 2019.
 When the scheme initially launched, this was viewed as an important criteria to determine if participating SMEs would be able to repay their CBILS obligations, but has proven to be unduly punitive of high-growth businesses.

 What makes innovative SMEs the exception?